Learning Which Fences to Hop

 I’m waiting for the new signs to go up like “No running, no fishing, no camping, and no drinking”.

 Some fences are just an overstated suggestion.
 Some fences are remnant borders enforcing a dormant authority.
 Sometimes there is a 1,000 lb. bull on the other side of the fence.
 Other times, there is a wild world waiting to be explored.
-You won’t know for certain which kind of fence your staring at, until you hop the fence and find out.
+You won’t know for certain which kind of fence you are staring at until you hop the fence and find out.

 How do you determine which fences you ignore?